imgmz29/ALU-Checkpoint1/README.md

 ### Addition and Subtraction
 We used a 64to32 MUX to select whether to do addition or subtraction.
 The two 32-bit inputs were operand B and (operand B)', the select input was 0 (addtion) or 1 (subtraction), which wasalso the carry in of the 32-bit CSA.
 ### Overflow
+We used CO and CI to just if overflow happen.
+When CI XOR CO is false, overflow happens.

 ## Issues
 When testing by the Gate Level Simulation, we found our ALU was not fast enough.
 At first it worked well, but with gate delay accummulating, it spent more than 20ns in generating the final result, so there were errors when tesing with a slow module.
 Maybe we should use CLAs to do the caculation.